MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 1. In the **Merge preferences** pane, choose the entities you want to run deduplication on.

 1. Specify how to combine the duplicate records and choose one of three options:
    - **Most filled**: Identifies the record with most populated attribute fields as the winner record.
-This is the default merge option.
+It's the default merge option.
    - **Most recent**: Identifies the winner record based on the most recency.
 Requires a date or a numeric field to define the recency.
    - **Least recent**: Identifies the winner record based on the least recency.
 Requires a date or a numeric field to define the recency.